And the winner is ... Blackbird Anthem

 The JMA recognizes the work of independent artists and up and coming artists and bands in all genres.

-Blackbird Anthem won for the Music Video of the Year for “22,” a video about the 22 is about the (22 on average) veterans who commit suicide every day.
+Blackbird Anthem won for the Music Video of the Year for “22,” a video about the (22 on average) veterans who commit suicide every day.
 Blackbird Anthem was awarded the Southern Rock Band of the Year, for the second time in as many years.

 Martin’s wife Amy was able to walk down the red carpet with him and sit with him even though the theater seating was limited because of social distancing.
 Adam said he was able to catch up and root for friends he made from the previous year who were also up for awards.